mbrioski/Vagrant-Lamp-Stack/README.md

 ....

 ##Notes
-- Vagrant file configuration is in the root
+- **VagrantFile** configuration is in the root
-- All modules and the configuration is in the provision folder
+- All modules and the configuration is in the **provision** folder
+- **Enjoy development without writing tons of doc and problems about environment configuration**